 Bennett earned B.A. in Biology from Boston University, and both a Master’s and Ph.D. from Cornell University in Environmental Toxicology.

 Katie believes that environmental education can be a powerful tool to engage and empower youth and enhance academic learning.
 She is thrilled to be part of an organization with environmental and social justice and equity at its core.
 Katie works on environmental- and garden-based education, the Green Team youth employment program, and helps oversee the Mill Creek Citizen Water Quality Monitoring Program.
-She enjoys the day-to-day work of running a small non-profit, including communications and financial management.
+She enjoys the day-to-day work of running a small non-profit, including communications, development, and financial management.

 Katie holds a B.S. in Biology and an M.S. in Agroecology from the University of Wisconsin.